frontimax/sports-butler/README.md

 ## Usage without endpoint methods (direct calls)

-As in footbal butler you may also call the url withs params directly, espacially if an endpoint class or method is missing in this gem:
+As in footbal butler you may also call the url withs params directly, especially if an endpoint class or method is missing in this gem:

 ### TODO: configuration not invoked yet!